Do We Use Our Ears to Play Music?

 Playing The Dream

-The Song in your Head is the One you’re Playing.
+The Song in Your Head is the One You’re Playing

 Easy, Like A Walk in the Park

-The next time you watch amazing feats done on an instrument or with a voice, ask yourself, “Is that person thinking about their body?”.
+The next time you watch amazing feats done on an instrument or with a voice, ask yourself, “Is that person thinking about their body?”
 We don’t think about our legs when walking, and music played from within can seem as natural as a walk in the park.
 The musician may not even be aware of what they are doing.
 You can ask them what they were thinking, and they might say they were not thinking.
-Making it look easy, they are out of their senses, at least enough to not be distracted by them.
-In their own musical world, telling a story, they hear the sounds from within before they play and send them out for us to enjoy with our ears.
+Making it look easy, they are out of their senses, at least enough not to be distracted by them.
+In their musical world, telling a story, they hear the sounds within before they play and send them out for us to enjoy with our ears.

 We are the audience, and they are the performers.
 We use our ears, and they don’t.
 No thinking, just mentally singing, cutting out the middleman, eliminating the voice in the head, or any thought telling them which finger to put down.
 They are just doing it.
 Those high notes coming up are not a worry.
 Instead, they sing them out, thinking of the sound they want only when it is time.
 They do it.
 It’s just singing.